thameiu/hotrogue/README.md

 ## DOCUMENTATION

 To get information about the API, you can check the OpenAPI documentation at http://localhost:3000/api/documentation.

 It also lets you tests every endpoint, with example data.

 Most endpoints need authentification.

 Create, update, and delete routes for items need admin rights.

+User role is checked by a Role-based access control middleware.

 # TESTS